dpanagop/re-identification/README.md

 # re-identification
 Person re-identification
+Python code that:
+- crops boxes containig persons from images
+- given two such images, decides whether they display the same person or not using a neural network.

 Folder min_viable_example contains a Jupyter notebook optimised for Google's colab as Proof of Working example

 Please note that the code is written in Tensorflow v1.x